Paronychia is inflammation or infection of the skin around a fingernail or toenail.

 Symptoms may go away with treatment.
 The nail or tissue around the nail may have some permanent damage.

 To help reduce your chances of paronychia:

 - Keep your hands and feet clean and dry.
-Apply moisturizing lotion after hand washing.
+Use a moisturizer after hand washing.

-- Wear rubber gloves if your hands are routinely exposed to water or chemicals.
+- Wear rubber gloves if you often come in contact with water or chemicals.

 - Avoid biting or picking your nails.

 - Avoid cutting, pulling, or tearing your cuticles.

 - Avoid artificial nails, vigorous manicures, or treatments that remove the cuticles.